 Special Services Occur Every Shabbat from 10:15 am to 11:15 am after we reach a more complete level of reopening.

 For the last few years, Nan Unkenholz has provided another access point to Saturday morning services, with Yoga Nidra.
 Last year, Sarah Metzger led a Family Service that many enjoyed.
 And for several years now, Shira Goldberg has led an engaging Tot Shabbat for the littlest ones.
 Building off of the richness of these services we are expanding the options on Saturday mornings.
 We will be running concurrent services every Shabbat.
 From 10:15-11:15 am, you can participate in one of the following:

 Tardema: Meditative Rest Is a Time for Calm Reflection

 On the first Shabbat of every month, Nan Unkenholz will lead a Jewish guided meditation.
 Many choose to bring yoga mats and lay on the floor during this practice but you may also sit in a chair if that is more comfortable for you.

 Shir Chadash: A Joyful Shabbat Service for All Ages and Tot Shabbat

 Once a month, Sarah Metzger will lead services which will include upbeat songs played with a guitar.
 If you loved your summer camp prayer experiences, this is for you.
 Children are warmly invited to come to sing along or play in the environment along with a responsible adult.
-These special services will coincide with a Family Shabbat that includes L’Dor v’Dor Shabbat School lessons and Tot Shabbat (led by Shira Goldberg and Bethany Slater) from 11 am-noon.
+These special services will coincide with a Family Shabbat that includes L’Dor v’Dor Shabbat School lessons and Tot Shabbat (led by Shira Goldberg) from 11 am-noon.

 Shalem: Cultivating Wholeness